wentasah/ros-direnv/README.md

   This requires sourcing the `local_setup.bash` on top of the underlay setup.

-This is described in more detail in a [ROS tutorial][].
+This is described in more detail in this [ROS tutorial][].

-Manually switching between the two environments is error prone.
+The problem is that manually switching between the two environments is error prone.

 ## Solution